What is Yoga?

 Yoga was developed up to 5,000 years ago in India as a comprehensive system for wellbeing on all levels: physical, mental, emotional and spiritual.
 While Yoga is often equated with Hatha Yoga, the well-known system of postures and breathing techniques, Hatha Yoga is only a part of the overall discipline of Yoga.
 Today, many millions of people use various aspects of Yoga to help raise their quality of life in such diverse areas as fitness, stress relief, wellness, vitality, mental clarity, healing, peace of mind and spiritual growth.

 Recommended for students of all levels: Schedule

 CHAIR YOGA This gentle practice make yoga accessible to everyone with support of a chair.
 We do postures that focus on lengthening the muscles while improving our posture and circulation.
 This practice is perfect for those whom have difficulty standing, limited mobility or sever aches and pains.
 No yoga mat required.

 DEEP RELAXATION YOGA

-Deep Relaxation Yoga combines restorative yoga (supported postures), gentle yoga, breath work, hands-on-healing and guided meditation techniques.
-It is an excellent choice for those who need something gentle yet effective for bringing the body into balance and reducing stress.
+Healing influences of Restorative Yoga, Yin Yoga, Qi Qong, and Yoga Nidra for those who need something gentle yet effective for bringing the body into balance and reducing stress.
 Deep Relaxation is a deeply meditative experience – it provides the opportunity to step away from the busy-ness of the outside world and access the deeper wisdom that resides within us.